 My name is Fabian Lavater.
-I am an artist & illustrator based in Basel, Switzerland.
+I am an Swiss artist & illustrator based in Biarritz in France.

 My inspiration comes from the beautiful sport of surfing, the ocean itself as well as all other things mother nature has to offer.
 Growing up in Switzerland, my childhood outdoor adventures mainly took place in the Alps or in the Mediterrean Sea.
 It took me 21 years to finally discover the beautiful sport of surfing, and I am hooked ever since that first wave.
 Still being landlocked in Switzerland, I dedicated all my vacations and an six month around the world trip to learing to surf as well as endless hours on stationary waves in the local rivers.
 I loved drawing ever since I can remember, so it was a natural step when I shifted from drawing super heroes to drawing waves and everything around the surfing culture.
 Inspired by the amazing creative community on Instagram I too started sharing my art, which lead to nearly 50K followers on this platform in the last couple of years.

 For a long time drawing was more of an intense hobby besides studying (not art).
 After graduating with a masters in sustainable development with a major in economics and an unsatisfying year trying to live the corperate life, I decided to make art my career path.